O-I/rubric/README.md

 # Rubric

-D3 visualization of Ruby classes
+### D3 visualizations of Ruby

+Currently only one: a chord layout diagram of Ruby core class inheritance.